aprilnovak/nekRSDoc/source/detailed_usage.rst

   conductivity = 3.5
   rhoCp = 2e5

+Also suppose that our problem contains conjugate heat transfer, such that some of the mesh is fluid while some of the mesh is solid.

 In ``UDF_Setup``, we next need to assign an address to the ``udf.properties`` function pointer to a function with the correct signature where we eventually assign our custom properties.
 Our ``UDF_Setup`` function would be as follows.